 A student making application to the UMW 5-Year Initial Licensure Pathways who has satisfied all admission requirements with the exception of passing scores on the Praxis Core or one of the qualifying substitutes may be admitted provisionally to the degree program and be permitted to enroll in EDUC 203.

-The student will be limited to 9 credit hours (including EDUC 203) prior to submission of:
+The student will be limited to three courses (including EDUC 203) prior to submission of: